Delwara: Historical & Spiritual Background of Temple Town

 The ancient Jain temples of Delwara, now in total ruins, are believed to have been built during the reign of Samrat Samprati (224-215 BC).
-He was grandson of Samrat Ashoka and son of Ashoka's blind son Kunal.
-Samprati became the Emperor of entire western and southern part of India (Maurya Empire) and ruled from Ujjain.
+He was the grandson of Samrat Ashoka and the son of Ashoka's blind son Kunal.
+Samprati became the Emperor of the entire western and southern parts of India (Maurya Empire) and ruled from Ujjain.
 It is said that Samprati, also known as ‘Jain Ashoka’, built thousands of Jain temples in India.
 It may be noted that all the ancient Jain monuments of Rajasthan and Gujarat, including the Jain temples at Delwara (Mewar), are also attributed to Samrat Samprati.

-City of learning and education
+City of Learning and Education

 Delwara, Nagda and Aahar (Ayad) were the centers of learning and culture before the 15th century AD.
 Most princes of Mewar and adjoining kingdoms were groomed in the art of warfare and formal education at Delwara.
 Hence it was also known as Kunwarpada – center of learning.
-Delwara was a large town and spread from Gandharva Sagar Lake to Nagda.
-Today only 25% of the original town remains.
+Delwara was a large town that spread from Gandharva Sagar Lake to Nagda.
+Today, only 25% of the original town remains.